-- Please get familiar with OCaml and its utilities - Please download the implementation package of the TAPL, and digest the source codes in archives of arith, tyarith, untype. - On this basis, please give your implementation for Chap.
+- Please get familiar with OCaml and its utilities - Please download the implementation package of the TAPL, and digest the source codes in archives of arith, tyarith, untype. - Please give your implementation for Chap.
 4 - Submit your code as a compressed file with one of the above names - Your submission should contain file test.f which contains exactly the expressions to be tested - TA will perform the following two commands to verify your submission: - make - ./f test.f